AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-To perform a task or make a change to multiple items all at once, without manual repetition.
+To perform a task or change multiple items all at once, without manual repetition.

 _Term attributes:_

 * _Field: programming_
 * _Synonyms: bulk operations_

-### blacklist

-_noun, verb_

-A method of filtering data that excludes the data specified on a list and includes everything else.

-_Term attributes:_

-* _Field: magento software_
-* _Related terms: whitelist_

 ### block